skyfrk/hackthewood-berlin-2019/README.md

 ## About

-[HACK THE WOOD](https://www.tapio.one/en/blog/hack-the-wood-2019) is [tapio's](https://www.tapio.one/) first public hackathon hosted by Microsoft in Berlin.
+[HACK THE WOOD](https://www.tapio.one/en/blog/hack-the-wood-2019) was [tapio's](https://www.tapio.one/) first public hackathon hosted by Microsoft in Berlin.

-There are five challenges:
+There were five challenges:

 * AI and image / video recognition
 * Future of machine integration